Mohsen-mhm/product-logger/README.md

 --------------------------------------------------

-Use the `postMan` or similar platforms to send requests to <checkVersion.php>:
+Use `postMan` or similar platforms to send requests to <checkVersion.php>:
 (Use GET method)

 ### Reaquest Header :